sashakolpakov/dire-jax/paper/paper.md

 Attraction forces apply to kNN neighbors in $\Gamma$, while all other pairs experience repulsion.
 Layout iterations run until a preset number of steps is reached.

-# Code availaility
+# Code availability
-The DiRe - JAX workflow is available on [GitHub](https://github.com/sashakolpakov/dire-jax).
+The DiRe - JAX repository is available on [GitHub](https://github.com/sashakolpakov/dire-jax).
 An installable package is available on [PyPI](https://pypi.org/project/dire-jax/).

 # Whitepaper
 The DiRe - JAX whitepaper is available on the [arXiv](https://arxiv.org/abs/2503.03156) preprint server.